 In fact, MILN’s versatility makes a consideration for a broader swath of investors beyond millennials.

 MILN holdings include “social media and entertainment, food and dining, clothing and apparel, health and fitness, travel and mobility, education and employment, housing and home goods, and financial services,” according to Global X.

-MILN holds 81 stocks, most of which are large- and mega-cap names, including several members of the Dow Jones Industrial Average.
+Most of the stocks held by MILN are large- and mega-cap names, including several members of the Dow Jones Industrial Average.

 “Examples of specific industries that we believe are well-situated to appeal to Millennials include social media, online streaming services, health and wellness, housing and home goods, healthy food and fast-casual restaurants, e-commerce platforms, FinTech, wearables, and travel,” said Global X in a research piece published earlier this year.